 The costs to individuals who damage coral reefs will increase.
-The department is authorized to collect both compensatory damages and civil penalties from the responsible party.
+The Department of Environmental Protection (department) is authorized to collect both compensatory damages and civil penalties from the responsible party.
 This will increase the total amount of penalties and damages that may be paid to the department.
 The actual costs for damaging a coral reef are unknown, because they will be determined per occurrence, but will not exceed \$250,000.